 The University of Calgary is a major research university located in one of Canada's most dynamic cities.
 The 123 hectare campus houses over 23,000 full and part-time students pursuing Bachelor, Master's, and PhD degrees in diversified programs through 16 faculties and 60 teaching departments with over 1700 teaching faculty.
 University resources include a medical school, an environmental science center, an astrophysical observatory, five libraries, theatres, museums, art galleries, and some of the finest athletic facilities in the world -- a legacy of the 1988 Winter Olympics.
 The university library's philosophy holdings exceed 15,000 titles and include all the major philosophy journals.

 The city of Calgary sits in rolling foothills about an hour's drive east of Banff National Park in the Rocky Mountains.
-With its growing population of almost 1,000,000 people, Calgary is known for its entrepreneurial spirit, energy, multicultural nature, and highly educated workforce.
+With its growing population of over one million people, Calgary is known for its entrepreneurial spirit, energy, multicultural nature, and highly educated workforce.
 Often referred to as the petroleum capital of Canada, it houses the second highest concentration of corporate head offices in the country.
 It has an excellent symphony, numerous professional dance and theater companies, and world-class recreational opportunities for skiing, camping, hiking, fishing, biking, kayaking, and canoeing.